-§130.
-2 xxx.
-Introduction to Transportation Technology (One Half Credit).
-TEKS with edits Committee Comments (a) General requirements.
+xx.
+Introduction to Transportation Technology (One Half Credit). ry based introduction course suitable for all transportation pathways.
+Atheo 1 TEKS with edits Committee Comments (a) General requirements.
 This course is recommended for students in Grades 09-10.
+A theory based introduction course suitable for all transportation pathways.
 This is a basic intro course.
-This course is suitable for use in all transportation pathways. (b) Career and technical programs enable students to gain entry-level employment in a high-skill, high-wage job and/or to continue their education.
-Added per TEA instruction (c) Transportation, Distribution, and Logistics ClusterPlanning, management, and movement of people, materials, and goods by road, pipeline, air, rail and water and related professional support services such as transportation infrastructure planning and management, logistics services, mobile equipment and facility maintenance.
-Added per TEA instruction (d) Professional Organizations and Certifications available to programs.
-SkillsUSA, ASE, OSHA, SP2, Valvoline, Mitchell1, Career Safe, NAPA Training, ICAR, EETC, AIA Added per TEA instruction (e) Introduction.
-Introduction to Transportation Technology includes knowledge of the major automotive systems and the principles of diagnosing and servicing these systems.
+This course is suitable for use in all transportation pathways. (b) Introduction (1) CTE instruction provides content aligned with challenging academic standards and relevant technical knowledge and skills for students to further their education and succeed in current or emerging professions.
+Added per TEA instruction (2) The Transportation, Distribution and Logistics Career Cluster focuses on planning, management, and movement of people, materials, and goods by road, pipeline, air, rail and water and related professional support services such as transportation infrastructure planning and management, logistics services, mobile equipment and facility maintenance.
+Added per TEA instruction (3) Introduction to Transportation Technology includes knowledge of the major automotive systems and the principles of diagnosing and servicing these systems.
 Transportation Technology includes applicable safety and environmental rules and regulations.
 In Transportation Technology, students gain knowledge and skills in the repair, maintenance, and diagnosis of transportation systems.
 This study allows students to reinforce, apply, and transfer academic knowledge and skills to a variety of interesting and relevant activities, problems, and settings.
 The focus of this course is to teach safety, tool identification, proper tool use, and employability.
-Cleans up language and better defines expectations. (f) Knowledge and skills.
-(1) The student knows the employability characteristics of a successful worker in the modern workplace.
-The student is expected to: (A) Understand the importance of work place safety and environmental responsibilities in transportation services and understand the use of personal protective equipment; Reworded and moved up for importance.
-(B) identify employment opportunities, including entrepreneurship, and certification requirements for the field of transportation technology: (C) demonstrate the principles of group participation and leadership related to citizenship and career preparation: (D) identify employers' expectations and appropriate work habits; (F) discuss workplace ethics in a variety of scenarios.
-(2) The student relates academic skills to the requirements of transportation technology.
-The student is expected to demonstrate effective oral and written communication skills with individuals from varied cultures such as fellow workers, management, and customers.
+Added per TEA instruction (4) Students are encouraged to participate in extended learning experiences such as career and technical student organizations and other leadership or extracurricular organizations.
+Added per TEA instruction (5) Statements that contain the word "including" reference content that must be mastered, while those containing the phrase "such as" are intended as possible illustrative examples.
+Added per TEA instruction (c) Knowledge and skills.
+(1) The student demonstrates professional standards/employability skills as required by business and industry.
+The student is expected to: (A) understand the importance of work place safety and environmental responsibilities in transportation services and understand the use of personal protective equipment; Reworded and moved up for importance.

+(B) identify employment opportunities, including entrepreneurship, and certification requirements for the field of transportation technology; (C) demonstrate the principles of group participation and leadership related to citizenship and career preparation; (D) identify employers' expectations and appropriate work habits; and (E) discuss workplace ethics in a variety of scenarios.
+(2) The student demonstrates academic skills related to the requirements of transportation technology.
+The student is expected to: (A) demonstrate effective oral communication skills with individuals from varied cultures such as fellow students, co-workers, and customers.
+(B) demonstrate effective written communication skills with individuals from varied cultures such as fellow students, co-workers, and customers.
+(C) demonstrate math skills in measurement, addition, subtraction, multiplication, and division in both metric and US customary systems.
 (3) The student understands the technical knowledge and skills of basic transportation systems.
-The student is expected to: (B) locate, read, and interpret transportation repair and service information.
-(C) Demonstrate an understanding of metric and US customary standard measurement systems (D) Describe the basic and emerging transportation technologies.
+The student is expected to: (A) locate, read, and interpret transportation repair and service information; and (B) describe the basic and emerging transportation technologies.
 (4) The student knows the functions and applications of the tools, equipment, technologies, and materials used in transportation technology.
-The student is expected to: (A) Be aware of the proper way to safely use hand and power tools and equipment commonly employed in the industry; (B) identify diagnostic tools and equipment.; and (C) identify hand and shop tools and describe their proper usage.
+The student is expected to: (A) be aware of the proper way to safely use hand and power tools and equipment commonly employed in the industry; (B) identify diagnostic tools and equipment; and (C) identify hand and shop tools and describe their proper usage.